Orchidectomy

 What is an orchidectomy?

-An orchidectomy is an operation to remove:
+An orchidectomy (pronounced or·kuh·DECK·tuh·mee) is an operation to remove:

-the testicle
+the testicle,

 the epididymis (the sac on the back of the testicle which stores sperm), and

-the spermatic cord (the cord that brings blood to and from the testicle)
+the spermatic cord (the cord that brings blood to and from the testicle).

 Why is an orchidectomy required?

-An orchidectomy is most commonly performed to treat a mass in the testicle which is suspected to be a testicular cancer.
+Orchidectomy is most commonly performed to treat a mass in the testicle which is suspected to be a testicular cancer.

-Read more about the conditions orchidectomy is used to treat below.
+Read more about these conditions below.

 PATIENT JOURNEY